 Fiona Stimpson - Chair

-I was appointed as at Horley Infants School in 2012 by the Local Authority and when Governing Bodies were reconstituted in 2016 I became a Co-opted Governor.
+I was appointed as at Horley Infants School in 2012 by the Local Authority and when the Governing Bodies were reconstituted in 2016 I became a Co-opted Governor.

 Richard Rogerson- Vice Chair